When and how CNNs generalize to out-of-distribution category-viewpoint combinations: Generalization through selectivity and invariance

 Here, we present our implementation for quantifying the amount of \textit{selectivity} and \textit{invariance} of an individual neuron.
-Let $N$ be the number of categories or poses in the dataset.
-We represent the activations for a neuron across all category-pose combinations as an $N \times N$ \textit{activations grid}, as shown in Fig.~\ref{fig:specialization_scores}a.
-Each cell in this \emph{activations grid} represents the average activation of a neuron for images from one category-pose combination, with rows and columns representing average activations for all images from a single category (\eg Ford Thunderbird) and a pose (\eg front), respectively.
-These activations are normalized to lie between $0$ and $1$ (see supplement).
-For neuron $k$, we define $a_{ij}^k$ as the entry in the \textit{activations grid} for column (category) $i$ and row (pose) $j$.
-Below we introduce the evaluation of a neuron's \textit{selectivity score} with respect to category and \textit{invariance score} with respect to pose.
-Pose selectivity score and category invariance score can be derived analogously.
+Let $N$ be the number of categories or viewpoints in the dataset.
+We represent the activations for a neuron across all category-viewpoint combinations as an $N \times N$ \textit{activations grid}, as shown in Fig.~\ref{fig:specialization}a.
+Each cell in this \emph{activations grid} represents the average activation of a neuron for images from one category-viewpoint combination, with rows and columns representing average activations for all images from a single category (\eg Ford Thunderbird) and a viewpoint (\eg front), respectively.
+These activations are normalized to lie between $0$ and $1$ (see supplement~\ref{sec:supl:Norm}).
+For neuron $k$, we define $a_{ij}^k$ as the entry in the \textit{activations grid} for row (category) $i$ and column (viewpoint) $j$.
+Below we introduce the evaluation of a neuron's \textit{selectivity score} with respect to category and \textit{invariance score} with respect to viewpoint.
+Viewpoint selectivity score and category invariance score can be derived analogously.

-{\bf Selectivity score.} We first identify the category that the neuron is activated for the most on average,~\ie the category which has the maximum sum across the column in Fig.~\ref{fig:specialization_scores}a.
+\begin{linenomath*} {\bf Selectivity score.} We first identify the category that the neuron is activated for the most on average,~\ie the category which has the maximum sum across the rows in Fig.~\ref{fig:specialization}a.
 We call this category the neuron's \textit{preferred category}, and denote it as $i^{\star k}$, such that $i^{\star k} = {\arg \max_i} \sum_{j} a_{ij}^k$.
 The selectivity score compares the average activity for the \emph{preferred category} (denoted as $\hat{a}^k$) with the average activity of the remaining categories ($\bar{a}^k$).
-Let $S^k_c$ be the selectivity score with respect to category, which we define as is usual in the literature (\eg~\cite{morcos2018importance,zhou2018revisiting}) with the following expression: Observe that $S^k_c$ is a value between $0$ and $1$, and higher values of $S^k_c$ indicate that the neuron is more active for the \emph{preferred category} as compared to the rest.
-Selectivity with respect to pose, denoted as $S^k_p$, can be derived analogously by swapping indices $(i,j)$.
+Let $S^k_c$ be the selectivity score with respect to category, which we define as is usual in the literature (\eg~\cite{morcos2018importance,zhou2018revisiting}) with the following expression:

+Observe that $S^k_c$ is a value between $0$ and $1$, and higher values of $S^k_c$ indicate that the neuron is more active for the \emph{preferred category} as compared to the rest.
+Selectivity with respect to viewpoint, denoted as $S^k_v$, can be derived analogously by swapping indices $(i,j)$. \end{linenomath*}